Best Backpack Sprayer Reviews For The Money

 1. Chapin 61900 4-Gallon Tree/Turf Pro Commercial Backpack Sprayer

-Here are some of the main features on the Chapin 61900.
+These are the key features of the Chapin 61900.

 - Shoulder straps with long-term padded comfort

-- Diverse applications; shut-off is cushion-gripped and has 3 nozzles
+- Diverse applications; shut-off is Cushion-gripped and has three nozzles

 - Simplified cleaning and filling; 4-inch mouth opening and translucent 4-gallon tank